ibs-pan/foodwebviz/README.rst

 Citation
 -------

-To cite package foodwebs in publications use:
+When using FoodWebViz package please cite:

-# TODO
+# article in submission

 A BibTeX entry for LaTeX users is

-# TODO
+# article in submission